hlky/honeyml/csrc/README.md

 # About

-This directory contains all of the C++ sources that are static during Honey compilation, including the bulk of the runtime implementation.
+This directory contains all of the C++ sources that are static during DinoML compilation, including the bulk of the runtime implementation.

 ## C++ Implementation